amspears007/adopt_dont_shop/README.md

 Visitors to the site will be able to create applications to adopt pets.
 An application has many pets.
 Pets can have many applications.
 [ ] done

-1. Application Show Page
+5. Add a Pet to an Application

 As a visitor
-When I visit an applications show page
+When I visit an application's show page
+And I search for a Pet by name
+And I see the names Pets that match my search
+Then next to each Pet's name I see a button to "Adopt this Pet" When I click one of these buttons
+Then I am taken back to the application show page
-Then I can see the following:
+And I see the Pet I want to adopt listed on this application
-- Name of the Applicant
-- Full Address of the Applicant including street address, city, state, and zip code
-- Description of why the applicant says they'd be a good home for this pet(s)
-- names of all pets that this application is for (all names of pets should be links to their show page)
-- The Application's status, either "In Progress", "Pending", "Accepted", or "Rejected"

 # Adopt, don't Shop